GMaur/r4-investment-director-cli/README.md

 ## Limitations / Hypotheses

   * This is a CLI application, to be used by a single user that has access to sensitive information.
 It is the user's (and not the project's) duty to protect that information.

+## Scope

+### Out of scope

+  * This project can only connect to a single broker (currently, r4-automator).
+It is not expected to comply with the API of any other broker

 ## Contributing